microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 Traversal will follow local function calls, as well as traversing referenced decls (`DeclRef`s and `DeclRefExpr`s) and initializers.

-As an implementation detail, an attribute may be used on the new flag definitions, such as an existing Clang availability attribute or a new custom HLSL-specific attribute.
+As an implementation detail, a new custom HLSL-specific availability attribute will be used on the new flag definitions.
 Specifically, of the new flags introduced, `RAYTRACING_PIPELINE_FLAG_ALLOW_OPACITY_MICROMAPS`, `RAY_FLAG_FORCE_OMM_2_STATE`, and `RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` will have an availability attribute, which restricts their usage to shader model 6.9. `RAYQUERY_FLAG_NONE` will be left unrestricted.